 This policy describes how International Women’s Development Agency (IWDA) will manage personal information and fulfill its obligations under the Privacy Act 1988.
 Personal information means information about an identified individual, or an individual who is reasonably identifiable.
 This policy details the personal information collected by IWDA, including why the organisation holds personal information, how it is protected, and the choices individuals can make about their personal information.

 2. Our policy

 IWDA respects individual privacy and is committed to protecting personal information.
-IWDA applies the Australian Privacy Principles contained in the Privacy Act 1988, and is guided by the Code of Ethics and Professional Conduct of the Fundraising Institute of Australia.
+IWDA applies the Australian Privacy Principles (APP) contained in the Privacy Act 1988, and is guided by the Code of Ethics and Professional Conduct of the Fundraising Institute of Australia.

 Collection and storage of personal information